GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/how-to-debug-poor-performance.md

 ## FPS counter

 Try adding an FPS (frames per second) counter to your game.
 This will allow you to measure if your optimizations are increasing the performance of your game.
-You can do this by modifying a text object, and setting it to **FPS: " + ToString(ceil(1/TimeDelta()))** or:
+You can do this by modifying a text object, and setting it to **"FPS: " + ToString(ceil(1/TimeDelta()))** or:

 ![](/gdevelop5/tutorials/fps-counter.jpg)